 Before man became a hunter and made his way to the top of the food chain, the Felidae, or cats, were the most successful, powerful predators in most of the world.
-Even today, big cats such as tigers, lions, jaguars and leopards keep causing admiration and fear, but these magnificent beasts are dwarfed by some of their extinct relatives.
+Even today, big cats such as tigers, lions, jaguars, and leopards draw admiration and fear, but some of their extinct relatives dwarf these magnificent beasts.
 I give you ten of prehistory’s largest, mightiest cats, some of which were seen by humans only a few thousand years ago.

-Others, however, have suggested that the Giant Cheetah, having longer legs and bigger heart and lungs, was probably able to run as fast, or even faster, than the cheetah does today—that’s over 115 kph (72mph)!
+Others, however, have suggested that the Giant Cheetah, having longer legs and a bigger heart and lungs, could probably run as fast, or even faster, than the cheetah does today—that’s over 115 kph (72 mph)!
 The Giant Cheetah lived in Europe and Asia (from Germany and France to India and China) during the Pliocene and Pleistocene epochs; it went extinct during the last Ice Age.
-Due to its living in colder environments than modern day Cheetahs, it is possible that the Giant Cheetah had longer fur and perhaps a lighter coloration.
+Due to its living in colder environments than today’s Cheetahs, it is possible that the Giant Cheetah had longer fur and perhaps lighter coloration.

-Xenosmilus didn’t strangle its prey as modern day cats do; it only had to bite off a huge chunk of flesh from its victim, and wait until it bled to death.
-A Xenosmilus’ kill was much bloodier and messier than that of any big cat you might see at the zoo!
+Xenosmilus didn’t strangle its prey as cats do today; it only had to bite off a huge chunk of flesh from its victim and wait until it bled to death.
+A Xenosmilus’s kill was much bloodier and messier than that of any big cat you might see at the zoo!

-Xenosmilus was a very big cat for today’s standards; at 180-230 kgs (397-507lbs), it was as big as most adult male lions and tigers, and was much more robust, with shorter, stronger limbs and a very powerful neck.
-The remains of this cat have been found in Florida, along with those of giant prehistoric peccaries (pig-like animals) which were seemingly its favorite meal.
-It lived during the Pleistocene period but no one knows exactly when it went extinct; whether it encountered (or ate) humans or not is anyone’s guess.
+Xenosmilus was a very big cat by today’s standards—at 180-230 kgs (397-507 lbs).
+It was as big as most adult male lions and tigers and was much more robust, with shorter, stronger limbs and a very powerful neck.
+The remains of this cat have been found in Florida, along with those of giant prehistoric peccaries (pig-like animals), which were seemingly its favorite meal.
+It lived during the Pleistocene period, but no one knows exactly when it went extinct; whether it encountered (or ate) humans or not is anyone’s guess.

 These giant jaguars also had longer limbs and tails than jaguars living today; scientists believe that jaguars used to be open plain denizens, but that competition with American lions and other big cats forced them to adapt to more forested environments, where they developed their modern short-legged appearance.

-Unlike the Giant Jaguar mentioned before, the European jaguar or Panthera gombaszoegensis did not belong to the same species as modern day jags.
-Nobody knows what the European Jaguar looked like; some scientists have suggested that it probably looked much like a modern day jaguar (hence the name), or perhaps, a cross between a lion and a jaguar.
-A fossil feline from Eastern Africa has been said to resemble the European jaguar, and described as having “tiger-like” features as well.
+Unlike the Giant Jaguar mentioned before, the European Jaguar or Panthera gombaszoegensis did not belong to the same species as modern-day jags.
+Nobody knows what the European Jaguar looked like; some scientists have suggested that it probably looked much like a modern-day jaguar (hence the name), or perhaps, a cross between a lion and a jaguar.
+A fossil feline from Eastern Africa has been said to resemble the European Jaguar and is described as having “tiger-like” features as well.

-Regardless of its external appearance, it is obvious that it was a huge predator, weighing up to 210 kgs (463) or more, and probably at the top of the food chain in Europe, 1.5 million years ago.
-Its fossil remains have been found in Germany, France, England, Spain and the Netherlands.
+Regardless of its external appearance, it is obvious that it was a huge predator, weighing up to 210 kgs (463 lbs) or more, and probably at the top of the food chain in Europe, 1.5 million years ago.
+Its fossil remains have been found in Germany, France, England, Spain, and the Netherlands.

-The Cave lion was a gigantic subspecies of lion, weighing up to 300 kgs (661lbs) or more (and therefore, being as large as the Amur or Siberian tiger, the largest cat of our days).
+The Cave Lion was a gigantic subspecies of lion, weighing up to 300 kgs (661 lbs) or more (and therefore, being as large as the Amur or Siberian tiger, the largest modern-day cat).

 Confusingly, some cave paintings also show the Cave Lion as having faint stripes on its legs and tail.
 This has led some scientists to suggest that perhaps the Cave Lion was actually more related to the Tiger.
-Genetic studies on the ancient bones, however, have confirmed the original idea that the Cave Lion is, indeed, a lion after all—albeit, if cave artists are to be trusted, a very unusual looking one.
+However, genetic studies on the ancient bones have confirmed the original idea that the Cave Lion is, indeed, a lion after all—albeit, if cave artists are to be trusted, a very unusual looking one.

-Also known as the “Scimitar cat”, Homotherium was one of the most successful felines in prehistoric times, being found in North and South America, Europe, Asia and Africa.
-It adapted well to a variety of habitats, including the sub-arctic tundra and survived for five million years until its extinction 10,000 years ago.
+Also known as the “Scimitar cat,” Homotherium was one of the most successful felines in prehistoric times, being found in North and South America, Europe, Asia, and Africa.
+It adapted well to various habitats, including the sub-Arctic tundra, and survived for five million years until its extinction 10,000 years ago.

-Homotherium was seemingly a pack hunter, adapted to fast running and active mostly during day (thus avoiding competition with other, nocturnal predators).
+Homotherium was seemingly a pack hunter, adapted to fast running and active mostly during the day (thus avoiding competition with other, nocturnal predators).
 It had very long forelegs and shorter hind legs, which gave it a slightly hyena-like appearance.
-Although Homotherium is not very famous for its size, some fossil remains of a Scimitar cat unearthed recently in the North Sea suggest that they could reach 400 kgs (882lbs) in weight, being larger than modern day Siberian tigers.
+Although Homotherium is not very famous for its size, some fossil remains of a Scimitar cat unearthed recently in the North Sea suggest that they could reach 400 kgs (882 lbs) in weight, being larger than modern-day Siberian tigers.

-If you are wondering what these enormous, pack-hunting cats ate, some paleontologists believe that they were quite skilled mammoth hunters, although their ability to run at high speed would allow them to chase after fleet-footed animals as well.
+If you are wondering what these enormous, pack-hunting cats ate, some paleontologists believe that they were quite skilled mammoth hunters.
+However, their ability to run at high speed would allow them to chase after fleet-footed animals as well.

-Machairodus, on the other hand, probably looked pretty much like a gigantic tiger with saberteeth; it had very tiger-like proportions and a long tail, although it is impossible to know if it had stripes, spots or any other kind of fur markings.
+Machairodus, on the other hand, probably looked pretty much like a giant tiger with saber teeth; it had very tiger-like proportions and a long tail, although it is impossible to know if it had stripes, spots, or any other kind of fur markings.

-Machairodus is seldom mentioned as a giant feline, but some fossil remains found in Chad, Africa, (and classified as a new species, Machairodus kabir), suggest that this creature was among the largest cats of all times—weighing up to 490 (1080lbs) or perhaps 500 kgs (1102lbs), and being “the size of a horse”.
-It fed on elephants, rhinos and other large herbivores which were abundant at the time.
+Machairodus is seldom mentioned as a giant feline, but some fossil remains found in Chad, Africa, (and classified as a new species, Machairodus kabir) suggest that this creature was among the largest cats of all times—weighing up to 490 kgs (1080 lbs) or perhaps 500 kgs (1102 lbs), being “the size of a horse.”
+It fed on elephants, rhinos, and other large herbivores, which were abundant at the time.

 Machairodus kabir probably looked somewhat like the gigantic “sabertooth tiger” in the film 10.000 B.C, although sadly, it went extinct during the Miocene period, long before the appearance of humans.

-One thing is certain; the American lion was the largest cat in North America during the Ice Age, weighing up to 470 (1036lbs), perhaps even 500 kgs (1102lbs), and being able to take on very large prey.
-There is still some debate about its hunting technique, for although modern day lions hunt in groups, American lion remains are scarce, suggesting that these cats were probably solitary hunters.
+One thing is certain; the American Lion was the largest cat in North America during the Ice Age, weighing up to 470 kgs (1036 lbs), perhaps even 500 kgs (1102 lbs), and being able to take on very large prey.
+There is still some debate about its hunting technique, for although modern-day lions hunt in groups, American Lion remains are scarce, suggesting that these cats were probably solitary hunters.

-This would make sense if we consider that the North American Smilodon fatalis, a species of sabertooth, was seemingly a pack hunter.
-By hunting alone and preying on different animals, it may be that the American lion avoided competition with the sabertooth, explaining why both cats coexisted successfully for such a long time.
+This will make sense if we consider that the North American Smilodon fatalis, a species of sabertooth, was seemingly a pack hunter.
+By hunting alone and preying on different animals, it may be that the American Lion avoided competition with the sabertooth, explaining why both cats coexisted successfully for such a long time.

-There were at least three species living in both North and South America; the smallest species, Smilodon gracilis, was about the size of a modern day jaguar, while Smilodon fatalis was as big as a lion.
+At least three species were living in both North and South America; the smallest species, Smilodon gracilis, was about the size of a modern-day jaguar, while Smilodon fatalis was as big as a lion.

 Smilodon, native to North America, made the journey to South America about 2 million years ago.
-Thylacosmilus disappeared practically at the same time, outcompeted, and perhaps even, hunted to extinction by the cat.
-In other words, Smilodon basically conquered an entire continent, driving its less adaptable competitors to extinction, therefore its place as #1 in this list.
+Thylacosmilus disappeared practically at the same time, outcompeted, and perhaps even hunted to extinction by the cat.
+In other words, Smilodon basically conquered an entire continent, driving its less adaptable competitors to extinction.